badluma/Comprobot-Docs/source/content/Commands/General/ASCII Art.md

-The `ascii` command returns a random ASCII art string from the configured list.
+The `ascii` command returns a random ASCII art string from the list configured in `config.toml`.

 ## Usage